thoughtbot/factory_bot/docs/src/associations/overriding-attributes.md

 # Overriding attributes

-You can also override attributes.
+You can also override attributes on associations.

 Implicitly: